Plan the conversation carefully.

 Use this when

-This page is for the moment when the attachment issue is real, but the first move still needs to stay smaller than the whole relationship.
+This page is for the moment when a message is sitting on the screen, you are tempted to send more context, and can you see attachment style in texts? look at patterns, not labels could become sharper than you mean.
 A smaller sentence will usually do more than another explanation of the whole pattern.

-• The issue is specific enough to name as deactivation strategies.
+• The issue is specific enough to name as can you see attachment style in texts? look at patterns, not labels.

 • You can pause, choose timing, and leave room for the other person to respond.